OXY2DEV/intro.nvim/DOC.md

 - animations `table or nil`

-  table containing animation settings and all the animations.
+  A `table` containing animation settings and all the animations.
 It has the following sub-properties.
     1. delay `number or nil`
     2. updateDelay `number or nil`
     3. highlightBased `table or nil`
     4. textBased `table or nil`

 Here's what all of them do.